Green Card Teaching Jobs

 Negotiate PERM filing into your offer terms

-Many school districts will sponsor H-1B but won't commit to PERM without direct discussion.
+Many school districts will sponsor H-1B visa but won't commit to PERM without direct discussion.
 Ask explicitly about green card sponsorship during the offer stage, before you sign, since some employer attorneys won't initiate PERM unless the teacher requests it in writing.

 Understand how subject-area shortages affect your PERM timeline